-High cholesterol is a condition most people wouldn’t think affects children but children can indeed have high levels of cholesterol particularly if they are overweight, obese or have a history of family hypercholesterolemia, an inherited disorder where the body is unable to remove low density lipoprotein (“bad” cholesterol).
-Laurie Malinowski, APN, MSN, CPNP, a pediatric nurse practitioner for Lurie Children’s Preventive Cardiology Program, says, “A diet high in processed food, sugar and saturated (from animals) fat can cause elevated lipids (cholesterol and triglycerides).
-Genes can also play a role.”
+High cholesterol is a condition most people wouldn’t think affects children, but children can indeed have high levels of cholesterol particularly if they are overweight, obese or have a history of family hypercholesterolemia, an inherited disorder where the body is unable to remove low density lipoprotein (“bad” cholesterol).
+According to our Preventive Cardiology Program team, a diet high in processed food, sugar and saturated (from animals) fat can cause elevated lipids (cholesterol and triglycerides).
+Genes can also play a role.

 Guidelines from the National Heart, Lung and Blood Institute recommend that children (without risk factors) should be screened for high cholesterol between the ages of 9 and 11.
-Kids with risk factors like high blood pressure, diabetes or obesity, a family history of early heart attacks should be screened earlier.
+Kids with the following risk factors should be screened earlier:

 It all adds up to one healthy kid.

 Lurie Children’s Preventive Cardiology Program is committed to improving the health of children at risk for heart disease.
 We care for children who have cardiac risk factors for heart and vascular disease which may include high cholesterol, high blood pressure, obesity, and a family history of heart attacks and strokes.
 Lurie Children’s Heart Center is the top-ranked pediatric heart center in Illinois.